"By 2050 there will be more plastic in the ocean than fish"- PennEnvironment

 Pollution in the Schuylkill River

-These pose a threat to us because organisms that live in water systems ingest these tiny pieces of plastic, and when we eat fish we ingest plastic.
-This presents us with unprecedented issues, since we have no idea what the long term affect of plastic ingestion is.
+These pose a threat to us because organisms that live in water systems ingest these tiny pieces of plastic, and when we eat fish, we ingest plastic.
+This presents us with unprecedented issues, since we have no idea what the long-term effect of plastic ingestion is.

 There are many reusable substitutes for single-use plastics